Posted on June 30, 2021 by Tower MSA Partners

 From the beginning, Tower has been committed to technology driven processes to bring efficiency and measured results to our clients.
 The SOC 2 Type II attestation demonstrates how our corporate governance effectively assesses and manages risks and ensures the integrity of the systems and processes delivered by Tower and its business partners to execute the same high level of protection throughout the supply chain.
 I’m extremely proud of this leadership team and its accomplishments.

 Conducted by KirkpatrickPrice, the audit verified the fairness of the presentation of management’s description of the service organization’s system and the suitability of the design and operating effectiveness of the controls to achieve the related control objectives included in the description throughout a specified period.

 “Tower delivers trust-based services to their clients, and by communicating the results of this audit, their clients can be assured of their reliance on its controls,” said KirkpatrickPrice President Joseph Kirkpatrick.

 Posted on December 29, 2020 by Daniel Anders

-Business Insurance’s Louise Esola wrote a nice piece, quoting Tower’s Chief Compliance Officer, Dan Anders, explaining how a new law will make it easier for workers’ compensation and liability insurers to determine if Medicare eligible claimants are or were members of Medicare Advantage and Part D Rx Drug Plans.
-See https://tinyurl.com/BIPAIDAct.
+Business Insurance’s Louise Esola wrote a nice article on a new law – the PAID Act – that clarifies expenses that workers’ comp insurers may have to reimburse.
+The article quotes Tower’s Chief Compliance Officer, Dan Anders, who explains how a new law would make it easier for workers’ compensation and liability insurers to determine if Medicare eligible claimants are or were members of Medicare Advantage and Part D Rx Drug Plans.
+Anders says: